RDStrauss/2D-SEP-model/README.md

 ```
 gfortran -fopenmp -O2 Version_1.f90
 ```
 and run the executable `./a.out`.
-In most cases the stack size should first be increase (or risk getting a segmentation fault),
+In most cases the stack size should first be increased (or risk getting a segmentation fault),

 ```
 ulimit -s unlimited